 The community survey asked respondents to rate the extent to which they agreed with a series of statements, or to identify a descriptive statement as a "strength," "opportunity," "weakness," or "threat."
-As a general observation, very few of the statements region's economic generated a range of responses; what one respondent considered a strength or opportunity, another respondent identified as a weakness or threat.
+As a general observation, very few of the statements received a uniform assessment.
+Most statements generated a range of responses; what one respondent considered a strength or opportunity, another respondent identified as a weakness or threat.
 IPRE believes that this variation in the survey's results is consistent with the geographic range and diversity of economic conditions within GEODC's region.
-That said, this lack of uniformity creates challenges in developing a SWOT analysis that reflects the conditions of all
+That said, this lack of uniformity creates